 Today, MHDVA’s annual membership averages more than 60 families that live in all parts of Michigan, as well as other States and Canada!
 The club is open to all breeds of horses and ponies and welcomes any type of horse-drawn vehicle.
 Our member experiences range from novice to the very elite.
 For example we have members that don’t own a horse nor vehicle, but take advantage of the shared knowledge, while the professional members in our club include: national circuit trainers and show people, show judges, carriage restorers, harness makers, farrier’s, and veterinarians.
 Some even belong to more than just one driving organization.

 No matter what your experiences, the club offers a lot for everyone.
 Club sponsored activities include: events, clinics, shows, fun drives, educational materials, and meeting…enjoy it all.
-Each year the club has a table at the Michigan Horse Council Stallion Expo to greet people who are interested in the sport of driving.
+In the past the club had a table at the Michigan Horse Council Stallion Expo to greet people who are interested in the sport of driving.
+Currently, we attend tack sales.
 All MHDVA are welcome to sign up and volunteer their time, to support the table.
 In addition to the table our club holds a driving show at least once a year.
 Members can participate as entries, or volunteer their help for the show if they wish.
 On the first morning of the show, we hold a driving clinic that is open to all for a fee.
 Aside from the show clinic, we also try to arrange beginner clinics during the summer months.

 With your paid membership, you will receive a periodic newsletter that contains a listing of upcoming events, activities, articles, classified ads and updates on past events.
 We urge all members to feel free to send any interesting tidbits to the newsletter editor for publishing and sharing of your story!
 (Photo’s are always welcome).